bminer/step-error/README.md

 ## Install

 Just install step-error.
-Step is installed as a peer dependency.
+Step is installed as a dependency.

 `npm install step-error`